animatlabs/animatlabs.github.io/_drafts/2026-06-02-ifc-parsing-xbim-csharp.md

 ## Rendering a Simple Floor Plan with SkiaSharp

-This is where it gets visual: let's extract wall outlines and render a 2D floor plan:
+This is where it gets visual.
+I grab wall outlines and sketch a 2D floor plan (rough, but it proves the pipeline):

 ```csharp
 using SkiaSharp;